Erindale/ETK-docs/ref_manual/nodes/generators/grid.rst

    :width: 800
    :align: center

-   This example builds a 3D grid out of which the inside points in X and Z are removed to form a hollow box of icospheres.
+   This example builds a 3D grid out of which some interior instances are removed then joined with a cube.